Wildhoney/Switzerland/README.md

 const swissCheese = document.createElement('swiss-cheese');
 document.body.appendChild(swissCheese);
 ```

+> Note: `swissCheese` has a `render` function which you can invoke to cause a re-render from outside.

 Needless to say that our `swiss-cheese` component is fairly uninteresting as it never updates.
 Switzerland allows you to add behaviours to your components by applying middleware via `pipe` or `compose`.
 Middleware allows you to incrementally compose an object of `props` to pass into your component.